 Intercampus Interactive Telecommunication System (IITS)

 The Intercampus Interactive Telecommunication System (IITS) is a network of conference rooms connected to a statewide videoconferencing network.
-Approximately 30 sites throughout Alabama are equipped with cameras, monitors and other devices that allow teachers and students to interact as if they were in the same room.
+Sites throughout Alabama are equipped with cameras, monitors and other devices that allow teachers and students to interact as if they were in the same room.
 Presenters use traditional visuals, such as PowerPoint presentations, overheads and videotape/DVD, as well as digital options unique to IITS.

 Designed to meet the needs of both part-time and full-time students, Weekend College offers a number of courses in the fall, spring and summer semesters on Friday evenings and Saturday mornings and afternoons.
 Scheduling weekend classes is especially convenient for part-time students who would like to pursue academic studies while working.